soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 ## Before Starting
 Before starting with your Motus mini, it is recommended that you review the entire setup steps first and then commence with your device.

-#### Disclaimer

-This MOTUS Mini device is a prototype and has not yet received official CE (Conformité Européenne) or FCC (Federal Communications Commission) certifications.
-By using this device, you acknowledge and agree to the following terms and conditions in ​[Motus mini Disclaimer](https://docs.soarchain.com/category/installation-guide/motus-mini-disclaimer)

 ## Ticketing and Customer Support

 ## Provisioning Motus mini